wernerd/ZRTPCPP/README.md

 ### License and further information
+I changed the license of the ZRTP core source files from GPL to LGPL.
+Other sources files may have own license.
+Please refer to the copyright notices of the files.

-Most this library is licensed under the GNU LGPL, version 3 or later.
+Thus most of this library is licensed under the GNU LGPL, version 3 or later.

 For further information refer to the [ZRTP FAQ][zrtpfaq] and the [GNU ZRTP howto][zrtphow].
 Both are part of the GNU Telephony wiki and are